The "Ugly" Ingredient List

 Phthalates (DBP, DEHP, DEP and others): A class of plasticizing chemicals used to make products more pliable or to make fragrances stick to skin.
 Phthalates disrupt the endocrine system and may cause birth defects.
 Toxic to reproduction and harmful to fish and other wildlife.

 Polyethylene glycol (PEG compounds): PEGs are widely used in cosmetics as thickeners, solvents, softeners, and moisture-carriers.
 Depending on manufacturing processes, PEGs may be contaminated with measurable amounts of ethylene oxide and 1,4-dioxane, which are both carcinogens.

-Retinyl palmitate, retinyl acetate, retinoic acid and retinol: used in moisturizer, lip products, sunscreen and anti-aging products.
-Retinol products (often found in anti-aging products) have the opposite intended effect and become carcinogenic in sunlight, making it extra important to only use them at night and to avoid any sunscreens containing retinol-derived ingredients.
+Retinyl palmitate, retinyl acetate, retinoic acid and retinol: Used in moisturizers, lip products, sunscreen and anti-aging products.
+Retinol products (often found in anti-aging products) have the opposite intended effect and become carcinogenic in sunlight.

 Silicone-derived emollients: Used to make a product feel soft, these don’t biodegrade, and also prevent skin from breathing.
 Linked to tumor growth and skin irritation.